marcosminshew/mmz/bullhorn/README.md

 |state|"--"|
 |zip|"--"|

-A sample payload for creating a Candidate (PUT):
+A sample payload for the body of a **PUT** request to create a Candidate:

     {
         "firstName" : "Hartmut",